 "Raven, we need you to report to the Med.
 Bay as soon as possible" A pause "There's someone here you might want to see."

-Raven frowned at that, a small crease on her brow as she thought of who was in the Infirmary.
-By the way Robin had worded it, it had sounded like… a stranger was in need of assisstance.
+Raven lips twitched downward at that, a small crease on her brow forming at the strange announcement.
+By the way Robin had worded it, it had sounded like… perhaps a stranger was in need of assistance.
 Raven breathed out a heavy sigh and pulled up her hood before drawing the shadows to teleport.
 She felt the familiar cold rush as she felt distance close between from where she was, and where she wanted to be.
 Darkness pulled away from her line of vision as she appeared in the Infirmary.
 Her glance scanned over the room, looking for the 'mystery' person.
 Robin hadn't move from where he was when she arrived.
 He was standing in front of her, blocking the view of the person.
 Cyborg had glanced at her, but quickly turned as the machine started beeping erratically.
 Beast Boy looked sour and angry, staring at Raven before turning back to face the window.
 Starfire looked worried and distraught.
 Confusion clearly evident on the naïve aliens face.
 Raven glared at the back of Robins head, quickly striding up to his side.

 Raven felt her breath catch in her throat.
 Her lungs constricted shut, as nothing but pure shock and confusion flurried through her mind.
 She had frozen, all limbs stiffened.
 Her blood had ran cold at the sight of the stranger.
 Nevermore was in panic.
 The emoticlones were all in panic, as they saw the stranger through Raven's eyes.